kwasniew/hyperapp2-real-world-example/README.md

 ### Build tools as a production optimisation step

-Parcel is used to create a transpiled (older browsers support) and minified/tree-shaken bundle (even faster load time).
+esbuild is used to create a transpiled (older browsers support) and minified/tree-shaken bundle (even faster load time).

 Raw source size: < 1300 LOC (60% of the Hyperapp v1 version)

-Minified+gzipped bundle: 16.5kB (used to be 28.5kB in v1)
+Minified+gzipped bundle: 13.8kB (used to be 28.5kB in v1)

 Lighthouse score: 100